Overview

 results) to code the flow of a single simulation replicate.
 Within a

-script, the current simulation level values can be referenced using the
+script, the level values for the current scenario can be referenced

-when the first simulation replicate is running, L$estimator
+example, when the first simulation replicate is running,

 will equal "M"